Noah-Samawi/pp3-BattleshipsGame/README.md

 - To be able to play the game against a computer opponent.
 - To be told when the game has been won or lost.
 - To be able to easily replay the game if wanted.

+## Battlefleet Game Instructions

+Welcome to Battlefleet, Admiral!
+Your mission is to lead your fleet against the enemy and sink all their warships before they sink yours.
+The game is played on a 9x9 grid, with each square identified by a letter (A-I) and a number (1-9).
+Your fleet consists of 8 warships strategically placed on the grid.
+The enemy fleet is also positioned randomly.

+### Main Screen
+When you start the game, you'll be greeted with the main screen, featuring an ASCII art dashboard and instructions to start the game.
+Take a moment to review the fleet and prepare for battle.

+### Game Board
+The game board consists of two main components:

+User Board: Displays your fleet's positions.
+Target Board: Tracks your shots and enemy hits.

+### Game_Play

+User Turn: You have a limited number of missiles (32) to target enemy warships.
+Enter the coordinates where you want to launch a missile.
+For example, input "A" and "5" to target the square in the first row and fifth column.

+Hit or Miss: The game will inform you whether your shot hit an enemy warship or missed.
+If you hit, the enemy warship is sunk.
+Keep an eye on your remaining missiles.

+Enemy Turn: After your turn, the enemy will retaliate.
+The computer will randomly target one of your squares.
+The game will notify you if the enemy hit one of your warships.

+Victory or Defeat: The game continues until either you sink all enemy warships (Victory) or the enemy sinks all of your warships (Defeat).
+If you run out of missiles, the enemy fleet escapes.

+Game Over
+When the game concludes, a "Game Over" message will appear.
+You'll be prompted to play again or exit.
+Enter 'Y' to restart and 'N' to exit the game.

+Have Fun Admiral!
+Now that you know the rules, it's time to lead your fleet to victory!
+Good luck, Admiral, and may the seas be in your favor!